 The Cut and Metal Choice

 The “Emerald Cut” (which is also known as the “step cut”) is the iconic choice for many of these stones.
 The facets on these cuts allow the most sparkle from the gorgeous stone.
 The Brilliant cut is also a favorite to maximize the sparkle, but it can be difficult because of the more delicate nature of the gemstone.
 A combination of the emerald cut and the brilliant cut, known as a “mixed cut” creates a jaw-dropping gemstone.
-The crown carries the details of a brilliant-cut while the sides have the emerald step cuts.
+The crown carries the details of a brilliant cut while the sides have the emerald step cuts.
 This combination also maximizes sparkling while maintaining the most integrity.

 Emeralds pair well with any metal.
 Many decide what metal pairs best with the gemstone based on its hue.
 If the emerald is more of a bluish tone then it is often paired with yellow gold.
 This enhances the green color.
 If the emerald is more of a yellowish-green it is often paired with white gold or platinum, again to bring out a more vibrant green color.
 Rose gold is also a beautiful option to pair with the pleasant green hues of emeralds.
+The combinations are endless with what to style with May’s birthstone!

-Choosing a Birthday Gift
+Choosing a Birthday Gift using May’s Birthstone!

 Emerald jewelry is a wonderful gift and would be treasured by anyone who receives it!
 We have a large selection of emerald gemstones to choose from and are certain we can help you find the perfect gift!
 Emeralds glimmer as pendants hanging daintily around necks.
 Their sparkle shines even more as earrings for that special evening out.
 An emerald ring is sure to sparkle boldly gracing an elegant finger.
 We have beautiful art deco-inspired emerald jewelry as well as a large heirloom collection.
 What would you choose to give that special someone in your life?
-Giving the gift of emerald jewelry to celebrate their May birthday would be a perfect addition to their collection!
+Giving the gift of May’s birthstone to celebrate their birthday would be a perfect addition to their collection!

 Give us a call or visit our showroom and let our expert jewelers help you find the perfect emerald birthday gift!